-Nutrition Counseling-the provision of individualized guidance on appropriate food and nutrient intake for those with special needs, taking into consideration health, cultural, socioeconomic, functional and psychological facts from the nutrition assessment.
+Nutrition Counseling (also referred to as medical nutrition therapy (MNT))-a therapeutic approach to treating medical conditions and their associated symptoms via the use of a specifically tailored diet devised and monitored licensed and/or registered by а Nutrition counseling dietitian/nutritionist. provides individualized guidance on appropriate food and nutrient intake for those with special metabolic needs, taking into consideration health, cultural, socioeconomic, functional and psychological facts from the nutrition assessment.
 Nutrition counseling may include advice to increase or decrease nutrients in the diet; to change the timing, size or composition of meals; to modify food textures; and in extreme instances, to change the route of administration.

-Nutrition Education-imparts information about food and nutrients, diet lifestyle factors, community nutrition resources and services to people to improve their nutrition.
+Nutrition Education-imparts information about food and nutrients, diet lifestyle factors, community nutrition resources and services to the general public in order to facilitate and promote healthy eating and physical activity.